 However, the environmental impacts of the flow of excessive sediment are significant.
 Many Piedmont streams have become pipes moving dirt down to the Chesapeake Bay, where excessive sediment blocks sunlight from reaching submerged aquatic vegetation and suffocates fish eggs.

 Transformation of the landscape has also affected the floodplain vegetation that previously relied upon a shallow water table near streams.
 Plants that preferred "wet feet" were replaced by species that thrived in drier, deeper soils with greater distance to the water table.

 Bull Run etches away at the streambanks between Prince William and Fairfax counties, shifting naturally within its floodplain

-Agriculture and modern development have altered the speed and quantity of rainwater runing off the ground into streams.
-Faster runoff from impervious sufaces, especially rooftops and pavement in urban/suburban areas, results in unnatural flooding.
-Stream channels which had evolved based on a surrounding forest overflow after receiving more water in a shorter period of time.
+In addition to agriculture in the 1700's-1900's, modern development since World War II has altered the speed and quantity of rainwater running off the ground into streams.
+Faster runoff from impervious surfaces, especially rooftops and pavement in urban/suburban areas, creates higher-velocity flow.
+Stream channels which had evolved in legacy sediments, based on a surrounding forest, now erode the streambanks faster.
+The streams may also overflow after receiving excessive amounts of water that runs off impervious surfaces in a shorter period of time.
 The extra water, with its extra speed, etches the sediments in a floodplain and causes streams to threaten nearby structures.

 raindrops that land on parking lots race quickly to streams rather than soak into the soil